leovsch/Magic-Mirror/README.md

 Expandend with remote so you can control the mirror with a remote
 - Starts playing music when you press the right button on the remote

+Expanden with websocketserver so that the remote input can be communicated to the webpage and content can be changed.